Bauke/mi-skin/README.md

 ## Issues

 If you encounter any problems with the skin, developing the skin or want to suggest something to change.
-[Open an issue](https://github.com/Bauke/mi-skin/issues) or contact me on Discord: `Bauke#7065`
+[Open an issue](https://github.com/Bauke/mi-skin/issues) or contact me via email: [me@bauke.xyz](mailto:me@bauke.xyz)

 ## License